 In projects like this, consistent flow of content is vital.
 To that end, I’ll be writing and creating freely with little structure.
 It’ll coalesce – it always does.
 If you’re interested in keeping up with the flow, you have options.

 - Sign up for the email newsletter.
-I am starting fresh with a new list as of December 2019.
+I am starting fresh with a new list as of 2020, so you’re probably not on it.
 I’m imagining 1-2x offerings per month, focused on simple site updates & any golden opportunities.
-Easy to unsubscribe, and more regular than I’ve been in the past.
+Easy to unsubscribe.

 - Follow DH on Instagram.